A group of three students with backpacks walks through a college campus.

 Key Takeaways

-1. The main difference between a student credit card and a secured credit card is that a secured card requires you to pay a deposit to the credit card issuer upfront.
+1. One major difference between a student credit card and a secured credit card is that a secured card requires you to pay a deposit to the credit card issuer upfront.

 2. Both types of cards have their own pros and cons, and the right choice for you depends on your needs and goals.